kylekap/Sports_Ranking_Systems/README.md

   - [Future Plans](#future-plans)
   - [Caveats](#caveats)

+## Current Leagues
+- Baseball
+  - MLB

+- Basketball
+  - NBA
+  - WNBA
+  - NCAAM

+- Football
+  - NFL
+  - NCAAF

+- Hockey
+  - NHL

 ## Future Plans
+- Rating Systems
   - Add ELO
   - Add BRR
   - Add Colley Matrix Method
   - Add MJS

-Possible to add additional sports to this as well?
-But would need more research into effective ways of getting those scores, and would be expansion of the scope of the project.
+- Leagues
-NCAAM / NCAAW
+  - NCAAW
-NBA / WNBA
+  - MLS
+  - NWSL

+MLS, NCAAW, NWSL appear to be out of the ordinary for the other systems of scores.
+Additional resarch needed to find better layouts

+Dealing with "eras", or team movements, by league.

 ## Caveats
 Non FBS team games are ignored in NCAAF, which will slightly alter vs "true" versions of those algorithms.
+Some teams have moved cities.
+If a time period before the current location is used, the team is dropped from calculations.